Managed Security Services Provider With 24/7 SOC Monitoring

 Always-on monitoring backed by humans.

 Most security incidents become IT incidents.
-When one partner owns both, response is faster and cleaner.
+When one managed security services provider owns both IT and security, response is faster and cleaner.

 • Faster fixes: no waiting on third-party IT to patch or rebuild